Personal vs Commercial Use

-The word “commercial” often has a connotation of dealing with a large cooperation, but really it means anything connected with commerce.
+The word “commercial” often has a connotation of dealing with a large corporation, but really it means anything connected with commerce.
 A phrase we hear all the time is, “I don’t need a license because I am not selling anything with the font on it”.
 If you have thought this before, don’t worry, you’re not alone, but this would be inaccurate for most licensing.
-Typically selling a product or a good is considered not only commercial, but retail use and may have other licensing restrictions.
+Typically, selling a product or a good is considered not only commercial but retail use and may have other licensing restrictions.

-Commercial Use boils down to anything involved around a business.
-Advertising and marketing, websites, social media, blogs, business cards and other office stationary, as well as products (and much more) all will often require a license.
+Commercial use boils down to anything involved around a business.
+Advertising and marketing, websites, social media, blogs, business cards, and other office stationery, as well as products (and much more), will all often require a license.

 If you work in a non-profit field, it is important to check with the designers as well.
 After the NFL (which was considered a tax exempt non profit until 2015) used one of our fonts on a project without paying, we had to change how we dealt with other nonprofits.
 Some designers allow use for non-profits, others will require a license, which is why it’s important to check with the designer.

 Some designers want to offer the ability to use their work for projects around the home.
 A decorative quote to hang on your wall is a perfect example of personal use.
 Custom-made family greeting cards, labels for your kids’ backpacks, and “Save The Date” notes for your wedding are all things many DIYers are looking to spice up with the perfect font, and for many designers, these types of projects fall into the personal use category.
 If that’s the case with your project, we’re happy to partner with you!